Security

 The upstream controls above protect the artifacts we ship.
 The controls below are what you can do at install time and at runtime to keep the same guarantees in your environment.

-are load-bearing for the supply-chain story.
-The only line you should change
+for the trust chain.
+The only line you should change in the script is

-is VOL_DIR.
-Replacing it with a homegrown GDAL installer drops those guarantees
+VOL_DIR.
+Replacing it with a homegrown GDAL installer drops those

-2. Stage release artifacts in a Volume you control
+2. Stage the tarball + sidecar in a Volume you control

 3. Pin the GeoBrix version in your cluster libraries